nilomr/pykanto/docs/contents/project-setup.md

 If `mkdir` is set to `True`, the directories will be created if they don't already exist.
 This is the resulting directory tree, assuming that your raw data folder is called `raw`.
-- If you are starting with a dataset that has already been segmented, you can simply pass the path to the segmented data folder instead to the `RAW_DATA` argument of `ProjDirs`.

 ```{code-block} text